16 Black Models Who Changed the Fashion Industry

 Tyra Banks.
 Photo: PopularImages / Deposit Photos

 You might remember that Tyra Banks was the first Black model to land a solo Sports Illustrated: Swimsuit Issue cover in 1997.
-But did you know that in that same year, she also was the first African-American woman to cover the Victoria’s Secret Catalogue and GQ magazine?
-In 2019, she returned as a Sports Illustrated Swimsuit Issue cover star showing off a fuller figure and looking fabulous.
+But did you know that in that same year, she was also the first African-American woman to cover the Victoria’s Secret Catalogue and GQ magazine?

 Alek Wek